cse-sim/cse/doc/src/docs/input-data/zone.md

 Type: float

-ype: float

 Ideal sensible cooling capacity for current hour.
 If at the end of a simulation step the air temperature in a conditioned zone is above znTC after contributions from any other systems such as RSYS, additional heat is removed (up to znQMxC) to hold the zone at the setpoint.
 No mechanical equipment, delivery air flow, or latent effects are modeled.

-If a LOADMETER is specified in znLoadMtr, the removed heat is accumulated to the LOADMETER qClg.
+Removed heat is accumulated to ZNRES qscIdeal and to qClg of the LOADMETER specified by znLoadMtr (if any).

 {{
   member_table({